mars13code/ReCoder/README.md

 * Code, Record and Replay
 * Save and Share by exporting JSON data

+## How to ?

+* How to export my session?

+Click on "history" and copy all the JSON data displayed.

 ## Samples

 ### introduction to Flexbox and Responsive with vanilla HTML+CSS+JS